 \textit{Interpretation of results}.
-Figure \ref{fig:resnet34 inat2021} is especially illustrative.
-First, as expected, random class ID pretraining (orange curve) is the worst out of all the alternatives.
-The label function of this type does not generate a \textit{meaningful hierarchy}, since it has no consistency in terms of the features it considers discriminative as it decomposes the superclasses: this is in stark contrast to the manual hierarchies, which decompose the superclasses based on the finer biological traits of the creatures in the image.
-Second, even with high-quality (human) labels, \textit{pretraining label granularity should not be too large nor too small}.
-We observe the blue curve in Figure \ref{fig:resnet34 inat2021} that, as long as the pretraining label granularity is beyond the order of $10^2$, models trained on the manual hierarchies outperform every other alternative, but it exhibits a U shape: as label granularity becomes too large, the error starts rising.
-Intuitively this is reasonable.
+Figure \ref{fig:resnet34 inat2021} shows the validation errors of the resulting models on the 11-superclass problem.
+We make the following observations. \begin{itemize} \item (Random class ID).
+Random class ID pretraining (orange curve) performs the worst of all the alternatives.
+The label function of this type does not generate a \textit{meaningful hierarchy} because it has no consistency in the features it considers discriminative when decomposing the superclasses.
+This is in stark contrast to the manual hierarchies, which decompose the superclasses based on the finer biological traits of the creatures in the image. \item (Human labels).
+Even with high-quality (human) labels, \textit{the granularity of pretraining labels should not be too large or too small}.
+As shown by the blue curve in Figure \ref{fig:resnet34 inat2021}, models trained on the manual hierarchies outperform all other alternative as long as the pretraining label granularity is beyond the order of $10^2$.
+However, the error exhibits a U shape, meaning that as the label granularity becomes too large, the error starts to rise.
+This is intuitive.
 If the pretraining granularity is too close to the target one, we should not expect improvement.
-On the other extreme, if we assign a label to \textit{every} sample in the training data, it is highly likely that the only \textit{differences} a model can find between each class would be frivolous details of the images and not be considered discriminative by the label function of the target coarse-label problem, so the pretraining stage is almost meaningless and can be misleading; indeed, the label-per-sample error (red star in Figure \ref{fig:resnet34 inat2021}) is very high.
-Thirdly, the features which the pretraining label function considers discriminative needs to \textit{align} well with those valued by the label function of the 11-superclass hierarchy.
+On the other extreme, if we assign a unique label to \textit{every} sample in the training data, it is highly likely that the only \textit{differences} a model can find between each class would be frivolous details of the images, which would not be considered discriminative by the label function of the target coarse-label problem.
+In this case, the pretraining stage is almost meaningless and can be misleading, as evidenced by the very high label-per-sample error (red star in Figure \ref{fig:resnet34 inat2021}). \item (Cluster ID).
+For fine-grained pretraining to be effective, the features that the pretraining label function considers discriminative must \textit{align} well with those valued by the label function of the 11-superclass hierarchy.
 To see this point, observe that for models trained on cluster IDs obtained by performing kMeans on the CLIP embedding samples in each superclass \textit{separately} (green curve in Figure \ref{fig:resnet34 inat2021}), their validation errors are much lower than those trained on cluster IDs obtained by performing kMeans on the whole dataset (purple curve in Figure \ref{fig:resnet34 inat2021}).
-Of course, the manually defined fine-grained label functions should align the best with that of the 11 superclasses; indeed, the results corroborate this view.
+As expected, the manually defined fine-grained label functions align best with that of the 11 superclasses, and the results corroborate this view. \end{itemize}